kidwai/ethereumjs-sandbox/README.md

 Perhaps writing this will make things a bit more clear for myself.
 Perhaps by reading along and mimicking the keystrokes, you can get some sense of what is going on, then go into more depth afterwards.

-Below you will find a very short description and some examples of what I am using this for.
-For more detail on how I arrived at these, and where I am going, see the (wiki)[https://github.com/kidwai/ethereum-tutorial/wiki].
+Below you will find a very short description and some simple examples.
+For (much) more detail on how I arrived at these and where I am going, see the [wiki](https://github.com/kidwai/ethereum-tutorial/wiki), but keep in mind, this is all very much a work in progress.

 # Prerequisites